Skip to main content

 Also known as: shot clock violation, time warning

-Professional and many competitive tournament formats enforce a maximum time between the end of one point and the start of the serve for the next, commonly around 20-25 seconds depending on the level and event, often displayed on a visible shot clock.
-If a server exceeds the limit, the penalty for a first offense is typically a warning; subsequent violations escalate to a first-serve fault or, in some formats, loss of the point outright.
+Pro and many competitive tournament formats enforce a maximum time between the end of one point and the start of the serve for the next.
+This is commonly around 20-25 seconds depending on the level and event, often displayed on a visible shot clock.
+If a server exceeds the limit, the penalty for a first offense is typically a warning.
+Subsequent violations escalate to a first-serve fault or, in some formats, loss of the point outright.
 Time violations can also apply to the returner taking too long to be ready to receive.
+Time violations became a much more visible part of the sport once shot clocks were introduced at pro events.
+This involves replacing a more subjective, umpire-judgment-based system with a clear countdown visible to players, officials, and spectators alike.
+At recreational and self-officiated levels, formal time violations are rarely enforced with the same precision.
+Even so, most club and league rules still include a general expectation of reasonable pace between points to keep matches moving.

-With the shot clock winding down and the server not yet in position to serve, the chair umpire issues a time violation warning; a repeat violation later in the match costs the server a first-serve fault.
+With the shot clock winding down and the server not yet in position to serve, the chair umpire issues a time violation warning.
+A repeat violation later in the match costs the server a first-serve fault.

 Why it matters